yiisoft/yii2/framework/UPGRADE.md

 * `yii\db\Exception::getCode()` now returns full PDO code that is SQLSTATE string.
 If you have relied on comparing code with an integer value, adjust your code.

+* Resolving DI references inside of arrays in dependencies was made optional to be compatible with pre-2.0.35.
+In order to turn it on, set `resolveArrays` of container instance to `true`.

 Upgrade from Yii 2.0.35
 -----------------------